jimibue/special-spork/GIT_UNDO.md

 `ref: refs/heads/master`

 It is possible for HEAD to refer to a specific revision that is not associated with a branch name.
 This situation is called a [detached HEAD](https://git-scm.com/docs/git-checkout#_detached_head "detached HEAD").

+## git reset

+## git revert
+If your changes are pushed to the remote repository or you want in general to aviod changing the commit history, then it is better to use revert